onehashai/onehash-connect/api_docs/writing-bots.md

 * self - the instance the method is called on.

-* message - a dictionary describing a Zulip message
+* message - a dictionary describing a Connect message

 * bot_handler - used to interact with the server, e.g. to send a message